 Hosted and opened by the city of Porto and its vice-mayor Filipe Araújo, at this landmark meeting the project partners – Tallinn, Krakow, Cordoba, Ibiza and Porto – unveiled their action plans.
 The latter are carefully developed and tailored to the specific needs and circumstances in the five pilot cities.

 Mr. Araújo, who is also in charge of innovation and environment in Porto, highlighted how happy he was to welcome the project consortium in Porto and disccuss improving waste management practices that take into consideration the important limitations facing UNESCO heritage cities.

 The gathering discussed a diversity of legislative documents, which were identified by the cities to undergo certain adaptations and modifications in order to enable certain changes and infrastructural, logistical, or procedural upgrades.
 These documents ranged from strategic plans, waste management plans, individual laws, and other legislative acts.

-While most of the improvements are looking at making waste disposal and collection visually less intrusive through buildings and facilities turned into “waste rooms”, several cities also wanted to enhance circular economy principles locally through introducing new pathways for bulky waste (furniture, appliances etc.).
-“Waste rooms”, already existing in Cordoba allow heritage areas and open spaces to be free of containers, whether underground or above ground, allowing tourists and locals to take advantage of the public space.
+While most of the improvements are looking at making waste disposal and collection visually less intrusive by turning buildings and facilities into waste rooms, several cities also wanted to enhance circular economy principles locally by introducing new solutions for bulky waste (furniture, appliances etc.).
+Waste rooms, which already exist in partner city Cordoba, allow heritage areas and open spaces to be free of containers. enabling tourists and locals to make better use of the public space.
 These rooms host a number of containers for different waste fractions, usually larger than those in the streets, hidden behind a wall with subtle and discrete drawer look-alike opening where locals and tourists can dispose of their waste.
 The larger capacities of the containers also reduce the number of times trucks need to enter a heritage area.